Bike tour in the coffee triangle

 Christmas Day at the beach

 For Christmas Day we had arranged to meet up with some British and Australian backpackers we met before in Minca.
-Christmas on the beach playing lots of games is defenitely different from Christmas in the snow (or rain).
+Christmas on the beach while playing lots of games is defenitely different from Christmas in the snow (or rain).
 For the evening we had a reservation with the group at a chic restaurant, because the British love Christmas even more than we Dutch do and they wanted to celebrate big!

 Mashed potatoes with Colombian sausage